Prevalence of Cardiovascular Disease (CVD) in Australia

 The data shows Australians living outside capital cities are at significantly greater risk (26%) of the nation’s biggest killer, CVD, with one in four people living in regional and rural areas are suffering from the disease compared to one in five in metropolitan areas.

-CVD Prevalence Maps are available as seperate states and territories with details of regions:
+CVD Prevalence Maps are available as separate states and territories with details of regions:

 CVD prevalence includes all persons aged 18+ with diseases of the circulatory system which includes a range of circulatory conditions such as ischaemic heart diseases, cerebrovascular diseases, oedema, heart failure, and diseases of the arteries, arterioles and capillaries.